db-cs-students/Flask-Testing-Tutorial/README.md

     assert not response_json['lname'] == "Hopper"
 ```

-Now we can replicate this test with another user in our list.
+Now we can duplicate this test with another user in our list.

 ```python
 def test_get_user_jim(client):